mritzing/db-prototyping/README.md

-Recommended IDEs for python dev: VSCode, IntelliJ
+Recommended IDEs for python dev: VSCode or IntelliJ

 python 3.6, postgresql 10

 Python used for parsing, flask used for webpage, postgresql used for database

 ### TODO List
 -[X] Create code skeleton structure